antmicro/topwrap/docs/source/description_files.md

       design:
         parameters:
           ...
-        ports: # ports connections internal to this hierarchy
+        ports: # ports connections internal to this hierarchy.
-          # note that also you have to connect port to it's external port equivalent (if exists)
+          # note that also you have to connect port to it's external port equivalent (if exists).
           {ip1_name}:
               {port1_name} : [{ip2_name}, {port2_name}]
               {port2_name} : {port2_external_equivalent} # connection to external port equivalent.
-Note that it has to be to the parent port
+Note that it has to be the parent port.
             ...
         hierarchies:
           {nested_hierarchy_name}: